Silver Lining Innovation Survey – Share Your Practice’s Innovation and Win One of Five $150 Honorarium by July 20, 2020!

 - The MDC CPC+ Dashboard Training pre-recorded webinar can be viewed

 Michigan Institute for Care Management and Transformation Educational Offerings

-The list of trainings can be found in the News and Events section of MICMT’s website: https://micmt-cares.org/events
+- Current list of trainings can be found in the News and Events section of MICMT’s website: https://micmt-cares.org/events.

 Contact Us!
 How Can We Help?
 Supporting CPC+ POs and Practices in Michigan